sagarjoglekar/happinessTwilio/README.md

 Usage:

-1) Get a Twilio account and a Api.AI account and list the 4 tokens :  AccountSid (Twilio) , AuthToken ( Twilio) ,ClientAccessToken (API.ai) , DevAccessToken (API.ai) as show in the sample .config file.
+* Get a Twilio account and a Api.AI account and list the 4 tokens :  AccountSid (Twilio) , AuthToken ( Twilio) ,ClientAccessToken (API.ai) , DevAccessToken (API.ai) as show in the sample .config file.

-3) Install dependencies using pip as listed in requirements (pip install requirements.txt)
+* Install dependencies using pip as listed in requirements (pip install requirements.txt)

+* Download ngrok for proper http tunneling for inbound messages. (https://www.twilio.com/blog/2013/10/test-your-webhooks-locally-with-ngrok.html)

-2) Run the twilioCall code.
+* Run the twilioCall code.